POLYPHARMACY DRUG INTERACTIONS

 In polypharmacy, the first job is seeing the whole picture

-mojApteczka does not solve everything with one tap.
-First it helps families collect the full list in one place.
-Then it lets them review known interactions using the DDInter 2.0 database, which covers about 1.3 million known combinations.
-That matters because the conversation with a doctor or pharmacist no longer depends on memory.
+mojApteczka does not solve the problem with one tap.
+First, it helps collect the full list in one place.
+Then it lets you check known interactions using the DDInter 2.0 database, which covers about 1.3 million known combinations.
+For families, that matters because the conversation with a doctor or pharmacist no longer depends on memory.

-If you want the simplest starting point, there is also the free interaction checker with no login.
-And when a caregiver manages the cabinet day to day, Drug Interactions, Caregiver Role and For Seniors become the most relevant parts of the product.
+If you want to start with the simplest version, there is also the free interaction checker with no login.
+And when a caregiver manages an older adult’s medicine cabinet day to day, Drug Interactions, Caregiver Role and For Seniors are the most relevant sections.

 This is organisational support, not a treatment decision

-The boundary is straightforward: mojApteczka is an organisational and informational tool.
-It helps families see the set, flag known interaction points and prepare a better consultation.
+The most important boundary is simple: mojApteczka is an organisational and informational tool.
+It helps you see the set, catch points that need attention and prepare for a good consultation.
 It does not replace a doctor or pharmacist.
+That is how it should be used.

-CTA: Check the Senior’s Full Set Before One More Medicine Is Added
+CTA: Check the Older Adult’s Full Set Before Adding Another Medicine

-In polypharmacy, the biggest risk often appears when something is added “just for a few days”.
+In polypharmacy, the biggest risk appears when something is added “just for now”.
 That is why the best moment to check is not after a problem, but before it.
-If a senior’s cabinet gains a new antibiotic, OTC painkiller or heartburn product, do one simple thing: review the whole set again.
+If a new antibiotic, painkiller or OTC product appears in an older adult’s home, do one simple thing: check the whole set again.

 Check drug interactions for free